Laurence Stallings: Life

-Stallings was born Laurence Tucker Stallings in Macon, Georgia, to Larkin Tucker Stallings, a bank clerk, and Aurora Brooks Stallings, a homemaker and avid reader who inspired her son's love of literature.
+Stallings was born in Macon, Georgia, to Larkin Tucker Stallings, a bank clerk, and Aurora Brooks Stallings, a homemaker and avid reader who inspired her son's love of literature.
 He entered Wake Forest University in North Carolina in 1912 and became the editor of the campus literary magazine, the Old Gold and Black.

 He met Helen Poteat while at Wake Forest.
 She was the daughter of Dr. William Louis Poteat, the university president, and the sister of Stallings's classics professor.
 They were sweethearts throughout their school years.
 He graduated from Wake Forest College in 1916, and got a job writing advertising copy for a local recruiting office.
 He was so convinced by his own prose, he joined the United States Marine Reserve in 1917.
 He left Philadelphia for overseas duty in France aboard the USS Henderson on 24 April 1918.
 In France, he served as a platoon commander with 3rd Battalion, 5th Marines during the fighting at Château-Thierry.
 He was wounded in the leg in the Battle of Belleau Wood after charging an enemy machine-gun nest on 25 June.
 After begging the doctors not to amputate, he went home to spend two painful years recuperating at the Brooklyn Naval Hospital.
 He later damaged it with a fall on the ice, and it was amputated in 1922.
 Many years later, he had to have his remaining leg amputated, as well.
 After finishing his convalescence, Stallings and Poteat married on March 8, 1919; they had two daughters, Sylvia (born 1926) and Diana (born 1931), before divorcing in 1936.
 In 1928–1929, they restored Poteat House near Yanceyville, North Carolina.
 Through Helen his aunt by marriage was the painter Ida Isabella Poteat.

 The year following his divorce, Stallings married Louise St. Leger Vance, his secretary at Fox Studios.
-They had two children, Laurence, Jr. (born 1939) and Sally (born 1941).
+They had two children, Laurence, Jr. (born 1939, died 2023 in Tübingen, Germany) and Sally (born 1941).
 Stallings died of a heart attack in Pacific Palisades, California.
 He was buried with full military honors at Fort Rosecrans National Cemetery in Point Loma near San Diego.